efabless/openlane2/openlane/scripts/magic/Readme.md

-Files here are categorized by the input format. `drc.tcl` and `extract_spice.tcl` accept both GDS and DEF depending on a flag.
+Files here are categorized by the input format. `drc.tcl` accepts both GDS and DEF depending on a flag.